-- oApplication of norms-based ESG exclusion criteria and monitoring ESG controversies with the exclusion of companies directly associated with persistent particularly serious ESG controversies, including governance practices and compliance with international norms based on Berenberg Wealth and Asset Management ESG principles and ESG exclusion criteria - Engagement with portfolio companies directly associated with serious ESG controversies based on Berenberg Wealth and Asset Management Engagement Principles - ESG analysis based on internal research, exchanges with companies and data from external ESG data providers, including governance practices - Submission of recommendations to the investment company for voting at general meetings of portfolio companies on the basis of the Berenberg Wealth and Asset Management principles for exercising voting rights practices include sound management structures, employee relations, remuneration of staff and tax compliance
+- Application of norms-based ESG exclusion criteria and monitoring ESG controversies with the exclusion of companies directly associated with persistent particularly serious ESG controversies, including governance practices and compliance with international norms - Engagement with portfolio companies directly associated with serious ESG controversies in relation to international standards conventions.
+This is done by the portfolio management, but not on behalf of the fund. - ESG analysis based on internal research, exchanges with companies and data from external ESG data providers, including governance practices - Submission of recommendations to the investment company for voting at general meetings of portfolio companies - Overall level of ESG transparency and openness to dialogue, assessed as part of the Berenberg Net Impact Model - ESG/impact-related strategy and credibility of the company assessed as part of the Berenberg Net Impact Model governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.